TheOdinProject/curriculum/javascript/react-js/hooks.md

 ### Assignment

 <div class="lesson-content__panel" markdown="1">
 1. The React documentation provides a whole section on hooks.
 Read through all steps [here](https://reactjs.org/docs/hooks-intro.html).
 You can also always refer back to this page if you get stuck.
-The main idea to understand the concepts, the details come with time.
+The main idea is to understand the concepts, the details come with time.
 2. Now go back to your CV Project and rewrite it using functional components and hooks.
 </div>